sourmash-bio/sourmash/doc/command-line.md

 of the _matched_ elements to a manifest file, which can then be used as a sourmash database.

+When saving manifests with matched elements, sourmash will by default not rewrite paths to the containers for the matched elements.
+This will create buggy manifests ... @CTB.

 `sourmash sig check` is particularly useful when working with large collections of signatures and identifiers.